This marinated and baked tofu is easy to make and can be used in so many ways. It’s ideal for meal prep.

 - ¼ teaspoon freshly ground black pepper

 - Start by pressing the tofu: Drain the tofu and squeeze out some of the water by pressing on the block with your palms.
-Place the tofu on a plate then top with another plate or cutting board and weigh it down with something heavy like a couple of cans, to squeeze out as much water as possible.
+Place on a plate, then top with another plate (or cutting board) and weigh it down with something heavy (like a couple of cans) to squeeze out as much water as possible.
 Let stand for 15 to 30 minutes, periodically draining off the excess water.

-- Marinate the tofu: In a medium bowl, whisk together the oil, tamari, maple syrup, garlic, paprika, and pepper.
+- In a medium bowl, whisk together the oil, soy sauce, garlic, paprika, maple syrup, and pepper.

-- Cut the tofu into 32 one-inch cubes and add to the marinade.
-Gently toss to coat the tofu evenly and let stand for at least 10 or up to 30 minutes, tossing the tofu occasionally to ensure it’s marinating evenly.
+- Cube the tofu and add to the marinade.
+Gently toss (using a rubber spatula, if possible) to coat the tofu evenly and let stand for at least 10 or up to 45 minutes.

-- Arrange the tofu in a single layer on a parchment paper-covered baking sheet, spacing the cubes about 1 inch apart.
-Bake until golden brown, 30 to 35 minutes.
+- Arrange tofu in a single layer on a parchment-lined baking sheet, spacing the cubes about 1 inch apart.
+Bake until golden brown, 25 to 30 minutes.

 - Serving Size: 1/4 of the recipe